PeruZee/PlanetFunderInitiative/README.md

 # WHO WE ARE

-The fastest and most cryptographically Secure Provably Fair Blockchain-ledger based transparent and charitable gaming platform.
-We will develop 20 gaming products based on Stellar blockchain ledger.
+The fastest, most secure blockchain tech-based gaming system.
+Both transparent and charitable.
+We are developing 20 gaming products based on Stellar Blockchain Technology.

 # NEWS